 Western executives often expect Asian managers to make quick business decisions or consider a current deal on its present value.
 But many Asian cultures perceive time as cyclical.
 The past is important to them, and they tend to think long term.
 They don’t see time as racing away but coming around again in a circle where similar opportunities will present themselves again to people who are then wiser by days, months, or years.

 As you can imagine, that can create a lot of cross-cultural friction between companies trying to collaborate with one another.
 They perceive time differently, and that changes their expectations in the decision-making process.

 On the other hand, the company culture is always developed under the pressure of people who create the company.
 It’s impossible to build a company where 100% of its employees are fully synchronized with the culture.
 Negotiating the company culture is an ongoing process, and smart managers can pinpoint the risks unsynchronized employees may present to the company culture.
-Take this broader context into account when considering to launch an outsourcing partnership.
+Take this broader context into account when considering to launch a partnership.

 Culture synchronization in practice

 An outsourcing relationship is a situation in which two different companies come together to collaborate.
 In its essence, it’s a meeting of groups of people who were shaped by different cultures and hold different values.
 And now they have to synchronize, find common ground, and negotiate their differences to develop an effective collaboration process.

 At Sunscrapers, we’ve been collaborating with clients from all over the world, and our experience taught us that these questions are vital for synchronizing right at the beginning of a collaboration.

 First, it’s smart to outline the standards regarding the amount and regularity of communication between two companies.
 In general, we should try not to get in each other’s way and pay attention to how much we communicate depending on the gravity or urgency of a situation.
 However, some companies are used to more meetings and interactions – and a smart outsourcing partner will cater to that need.

 Agree on terms of collaboration